-This model is a 30 watt solid state amp that (almost) faithfully recreates the full fat tones of their 100 watt all tube model.
-It sits around the middle of the pack in this test line up when it comes to size and weight, tipping the scales at around 4lb and measuring just 9.5” x 5.25” x 6.25”, making it easily backpack sized.
+This model is a 30-watt solid-state amp that (almost) faithfully recreates the full fat tones of their 100-watt all-tube model.
+It sits around the middle of the pack in this test lineup when it comes to size and weight, tipping the scales at around 4lbs and measuring just 9.5” x 5.25” x 6.25”, making it easily backpack sized.

 Our biggest gripe with this amp was that the power cord was borderline flimsy.
 Considering how well made the BE-Mini is, we’d have liked to have seen a more substantial choice when it came to the power cord.

-Appearance wise, this was easily one of the nicest on test – we loved the leather effect black Tolex against the satin gold accents.
-On the front panel there were a full array of EQ controls, including bass, treble and mids, as well as volume, presence, and gain controls.
-It even featured cut and tight switches for even greater tonal control.
+Appearance-wise, this was easily one of the nicest on test.
+We loved the leather-effect black Tolex against the satin gold accents.
+On the front panel are a full array of EQ controls, including bass, treble and mids, as well as volume, presence, and gain controls.
+It even features cut and tight switches for even greater tonal control.

 We loved how much headroom was offered with this amp.
-Friedman are also pedal manufacturers, so it would make sense that they design their amps to accommodate them with ease.
-The clean tones were shimmery and glassy, and we got good volume before we found them breaking up.
+Friedman are also pedal manufacturers, so it would make sense that they design their amps to accommodate pedals with ease.
+The clean tones were shimmery and glassy and we got good volume before we found them breaking up.

-Mini amp heads are a growing niche, and because of this you’ll find that they vary wildly when it comes to everything from quality to built in features.
+Mini amp heads are a growing niche.
+Because of this, you’ll find that they vary wildly in everything from quality to built-in features.
 Before shopping for your mini amp head, give some consideration to these factors.

 The physical size of a mini amp is one of its defining features.
-There’s no set size at which point an amp becomes “mini”, but be aware that they aren’t all as small and light weight as each other.
-For example, a Mesa/Boogie Mini Rectifier weighs about 5 times more than a Hughes and Kettner Spirit of Vintage.
+There’s no set size at which point an amp becomes “mini,” but be aware that they aren’t all equally small and lightweight.
+For example, a Mesa/Boogie Mini Rectifier weighs about 5 times more than a Hughes & Kettner Spirit of Vintage.

 Size is mostly a factor for those who plan to take their mini amp head out and about with them, so be sure to think about your specific needs when making a decision.

-Just as with size, the power output of mini amp heads varies wildly between models, too.
-If you like the idea of a mini amp head just to practice at home, look for between 1 and 5 watts for an all tube model, or 10 to 30 watts for solid state.
-If you plan to try and gig with your mini amp head, you’ll want at least 15 watts if you’re wanting to go with an all tube model, or 25+ watts on a solid state amp.
+As with size, the power output of mini amp heads varies wildly between models.
+If you like the idea of a mini amp head just to practice at home, look for between 1 and 5 watts for an all-tube model, or 10 to 30 watts for solid state.
+If you plan to try and gig with your mini amp head, you’ll want at least 15 watts if you’re wanting to go with an all-tube model, or 25+ watts on a solid-state amp.